muzzaleeni/gourmenta-ai/README.md

-# AI-powered food&drinks guide web-app for Almaty
+# AI-powered restaurant picker web-app for Almaty

 ## How it works